Mycare's guide to setting a fair and equitable rate for your independent support worker.

 Take time to consider the care you need and the workers themselves.
 Are certain skills or experience needed?
 What will the hours be?
 What are the complexities of the role?

-Add 15% to your usual baseline
+Add 15% to your usual employee hourly rate

 Consider the living wage

 The living wage is the income necessary to provide workers and their families with the necessities of life.
 New Zealand’s living wage rate is voluntary and has been calculated at $27.80 per hour.
-As above, we would recommend adding 15% to this to truly reflect a living wage which is $31.97
+As above, we would recommend adding 15% to this to truly reflect a contractor living wage which is $31.97.